ARM-software/acle/main/design_documents/__ARM_FEATURE_MOPS.rst

 ##################

-In order for users to determine the availability of the new memory operation instructions, as well of new potential intrinsics related to them, I would like to propose the addition of the following feature test macro, to be defined to 1 if the new extension is available:
+In order for users to determine the availability of the new memory operation instructions, as well of new potential intrinsics related to them, we are proposing the addition of the following feature test macro, to be defined to 1 if the new extension is available:

 ::